zalbia/restaurant-reservation/README.md

   reservations instead of managing a guest entity.
   - In a bigger system, guest IDs would just be provided.
 - Limited logging only for client-friendly error messages for the API, and appropriate response status codes.
+- Create an exception hierarchy for customer booking.

 ## Assumptions Made